 The film is made from modified carboxymethyl nano cellulose (CMNC), which is antibacterial and oxidation-resistant.

-The base material used is a degradable material called polybutylene adipate/terephthalate (PBAT), which also adds antibacterial and oxidant properties to the film.
+The base material is a degradable polymer called polybutylene adipate/terephthalate (PBAT), which also confers antibacterial and antioxidant properties to the film.

 Moreover, this film is eco-friendly, safe, and reliable.